daviddiaz01/daviddiaz01.github.io/docs/Component_Selection.md

 # Component Selection for Sensor Subsystem
+### David Diaz
+### EGR 314 - Sensor Subsystem

 ## Introduction
+The sensor subsystem of the line-following robot detects and interprets the path, allowing precise navigation.
+It includes a color sensor to read contrast and an ESP32-S3 microcontroller to process data and control movement.

-This document outlines the selection of major components for the sensor subsystem in the line-following robot.
-Each component is chosen based on its performance, compatibility, and integration with the ESP32-S3 microcontroller.
+This document outlines the selection of key components based on performance, compatibility, and integration, ensuring efficient operation and seamless communication within the system.

 ## **Project Components Overview**